arup-group/mc/README.md

-  diff     Simple diff two configs. gen      Generate a template config: |empty|default|test|. print    Print a config to terminal.
+  diff     Simple diff two configs. gen      Generate a template config: |empty|default|test|. print    Print a config to terminal. fill     Read an existing config, fill in the override wildcard variables, and write out the updated config
 ```

 ## Programming Interface